The Stages of Publishing: After the Book DealJun 05, 2022

 Now (around 3-10 drafts later) your manuscript is finally ready to be printed!

-If you’re on book social media, you will likely see bloggers waving around printed copies months before they’re published, often with a quirky eye-catching cover or some book-related swag.
+If you’re on book social media, you will likely see book bloggers waving around printed copies of a physical book months before its release date, often with a quirky eye-catching cover design or some book-related swag.

 In the UK these are called ‘proofs’, and in the US they’re known as ARCs (advanced reader copies) or galleys.
 These are typically printed between the copy-edit and proofreading stages of publishing, so not quite the final text.
 They are not for resale but are there to get reviews and early interest in the book.